dell/karavi-authorization/docs/ARCHITECTURE.md

 This document provides an overview of the major components, including how they fit together and pointers to implementation details.

-If you are a developer who is new to Karavi Authorization and wants to build a mental map of how it works, you're in the right place.
+If you are a developer who is new to Karavi Authorization and want to build a mental map of how it works, you're in the right place.

 ## Terminology